yjg30737/pyqt-find-replace-text-widget/README.md

 # pyqt-find-replace-text-widget

 ## General Info
-PyQt5 Widget to find and replace text in QTextEdit, QTextBrowser
+PyQt widget which can find and replace text in the QTextEdit/QTextBrowser

 ## Class Overview
 * FindReplaceTextWidget